ch806290/Barco_ClickShare_Warranty_Automation/README.md

 # Barco_ClickShare_Assignment
 This is for testing Barco web page > ClickShare Warranty input feature in web.
-And for all automation test cases could seperate different part as below:
+And for all automation test cases could seperate different part as below and reference `Test Plan` folder:
 1. **End 2 End Testing**
 2. **Function Testing**
 3. **L10N Testing**